jpsierens/react-tags-input-example/README.md

-# react-tags-input example
+# reason-tags-input example

-> An example to showcase the use of react-tags-input
+> An example to showcase the use of reason-tags-input

 ## Run it
 ```npm install```